yottajunaid/SimpleSlate/README.md

 ---

 ## 🖼️ Screenshots

-> Place your screenshots inside a `screenshots/` folder in the root directory.

 | Editor View                 | Font Dialog                      | Background Color Picker           |
 | --------------------------- | -------------------------------- | --------------------------------- |